What is a Bone Scan?

 - There are two appointment times for this scan.

 - The first appointment lasts for 30 minutes and consists of an injection of the tracer into a vein in your arm or hand, which is like having a blood test.
-The second appointment, 3 hours later, lasts for a maximum of 75 minutes and it’s when the images are acquired.
+The second appointment, three hours later, lasts for a maximum of 75 minutes and is when the images are acquired.

 - You can leave the hospital and return between the two appointments.

 - You will be lying down for your scan, but you will not be totally enclosed.

 - You will be okay to drive after this scan.

 Paying for your procedure

 The costs of a bone scan are covered by most medical insurance policies, but please check with your insurer first.
 If you are paying for your own treatment the cost of the procedure will be explained and confirmed in writing when you book the operation.
 Ask the hospital for a quote beforehand, and ensure that this includes the surgeon’s fee, the consultant radiologist’s fee and the hospital charge for your procedure.